Magnetic moments in the Poynting theorem, Maxwell equations, Dirac equation, and QED: Conclusion

 \section{Conclusion}

 The role of magnetic moments in electrodynamics has been shown to warrant scrutiny.
 Interactions of the moments are described in the context of conventional quantum electrodynamics where the magnetic energy density enters as a negative quantity.
 On the other hand, in the context of the extended Poynting theorem and extended Maxwell equations, the magnetic energy density is positive, in keeping with intuitive expectations.
 We have shown how magnetic moment effects are included in either version of electrodynamics.

-The conclusion is that the extended Poynting theorem approach is a promising option that warrants further consideration beyond the introductory treatment given in this paper.
+This work also shows how the interaction of a magnetic dipole moment may be taken into account in the extended Poynting theorem, which in turn corresponds to magnetic moment source terms in the Maxwell equations.
+This addition to the Maxwell equations is shown to be consistent with special relativity.
+It is shown the the magnetic moment field can contribute to a particle mass to a greater degree than the electric field.
+Also shown is that the extended Poynting theorem provides a formulation of interaction terms in the Dirac equation, without the use of potentials, which is contrary to expectations.
+Interactions in QED are shown to be expressable in terms of electromagnetic fields based on the extended Poynting theorem.
+It is also shown that the rate of radiative decay of an atom based on a classical radiation calculation from a Dirac source current gives exact agreement with the QED result.

+On the other hand, this work does not uniquely identify an operator corresponding to longitudinal magnetic dipole moments in the Dirac equation, but rather postulates a candidate operator that is not necessarily an exact result.
+Also, application of the Poynting theorem to formulate QED, while a promising prospect, is not yet shown to solve the problem of infinities, a topic that remains to be investigated.